jie-meng/jie-meng.github.io/_posts/2018-08-14-android-hybrid-with-cordova.md

 ## Build a native Android project

-- Create a native Android project, use kotlin as example
+- Create a native Android project

 - Make sure its minSdkVersion not lower than 19.